top of page

 Is Richard Cottingham still alive?

-Netflix released Crime Scene: The Times Square Killer, which examines his murders and the era in which they occurred.
+Netflix released Crime Scene: The Times Square Killer, which examines his murders, the 1970s Times Square environment, police investigations, survivor testimony, and Cottingham's psychology.

 Comments